olti18/Football-Ticket/README.md

 For detailed API documentation, visit [Swagger UI](http://localhost:3000/football-ticket/swagger-ui.html).

-## License
-This project is open-source and available under the MIT License.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repo and submit pull requests.

 ## Contact
-For any inquiries, reach out via [your email] or open an issue in the repository.
+For any inquiries, reach out via oltiberisha61@gmail.com or open an issue in the repository.